 Open youth ministry is the opening of church youth groups to allow them to be places where young people can hang out in an implicitly Christian environment.
 The idea being that non-Christian young people will recognise something different about the group (the loving atmosphere, or the time devoted to the group by the leaders) and want to know more.

-In my 14 years experience in youth ministry so far, I have encountered several versions of open youth ministries, all of which appear to have repeating life-cycle, to some degree or another.
+In my 14 years experience in youth ministry so far (at the time of writing), I have encountered several versions of open youth ministries, all of which appear to have repeating life-cycle, to some degree or another.
 In this article, I put forward my own observations on this cycle for comment and discussion.

 In my experience with varying manifestations of open youth ministry initiatives, there appears to be a repeating cycle that occurs.
 This cycle begins with the establishment of an open youth ministry and ends with a crisis point being reached.
 The progression between the stages of the cycle can occur over varying time scales and to varying degrees.
 Open youth ministries can also regress back up the cycle but, eventually, will continue the progression outline below.